MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/index.md

 description: A beginner tutorial for building 2D games with MonoGame.
 ---

+This tutorial covers game development concepts using the MonoGame framework as our tool.
+Throughout each chapter, we'll explore game development with MonoGame, introducing new concepts to build upon previous ones as we go.
+We'll create a Snake game, which will serve as the vehicle to apply the concepts learned throughout the tutorial.
+The goal of this tutorial is to give you a solid foundation in 2D game development with MonoGame and provide you with reusable modules that you can jump start future projects.

 ## Who This Is For

 This documentation is meant to be an introduction to game development and MonoGame.
 Readers should have a foundational understanding of C# and be comfortable with concepts such as classes and objects.